Reactable Forms

 Installation

-npm i @reactables/forms
+npm i rxjs @reactables/core

 Basic Form Group